Advanced Calculus II

 - A score of 68% or higher in MATH 226.

 Robert A. Adams and Christopher Essex, Calculus: Several Variables

-(or Calculus: A Complete Course) seventh edition or any earlier edition.
+(or Calculus: A Complete Course) eighth edition or any earlier edition.

 I will post all handouts, problem sets, etc. on the web

 - Vector Fields and Line Integrals